Kaja Juvan vs. Yue Yuan: Prediction and Match Betting Odds | Hana Bank Korea Open

 Kaja Juvan vs. Yue Yuan Trends and Insights

-- In her 32 matches over the past 12 months across all court surfaces, Juvan has played an average of 21.8 games.
+- Juvan has played 32 matches over the past year (across all court surfaces), and 21.8 games per match.

-- In her 17 matches on hard courts over the past 12 months, Juvan has played an average of 22.6 games.
+- On hard courts, Juvan has played 17 matches over the past year, totaling 22.6 games per match while winning 50.1% of games.

-- In the past year, Yuan has competed in 21 total matches (across all court types), winning 50.7% of the games.
-She averages 24.5 games per match and 9.2 games per set.
+- Yuan has played 21 matches in the past 12 months across all court surfaces, averaging 24.5 games per match and winning 50.7% of those games.

 - On hard courts, Yuan has played 14 matches and averaged 25.1 games per match and 9.3 games per set.

-- Dating back to 2015, Juvan and Yuan have not met on the court.
+- Dating back to 2015, Juvan and Yuan have not played against each other.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.